Is Ice Cream Good or Bad For Bodybuilding? (Pros & Cons)

 2. Ice Cream Is Low In Micronutrients

-Ice cream doesn’t have much to offer in the micronutrient department, so if we’re eating it too often and we’re not actively trying to get in enough vitamins and minerals during the rest of the day, then we may not be getting adequate amounts.
+If you’re eating it too often and not actively trying to get enough vitamins and minerals during the rest of the day, you may not be getting adequate amounts.

 3. Ice Cream Is Easy To Overconsume

-Check out my other articles discussing whether
+Check out my other articles:

-Can You Eat Ice Cream Before Workouts?
+Can You Eat Ice Cream Around Workouts?

-Ice cream could be consumed before a workout, but it is generally not recommended because it is high in fat which takes longer to digest.
-In addition, some people find they cannot eat dairy products in general before working out.
+Ice cream is generally not recommended before a workout because it is high in fat, which takes longer to digest.

 “A high-fat dairy is not a great choice to include before a workout.
 It can lead to gastrointestinal problems and bloating.
 If you are going to include it in your diet, have it at least 2-3 hours before the workout.
 It would be a better choice to include after a workout.
-However, keep in mind that it won’t provide as much protein and is needed, and is high in sugars and fat.”
+However, remember that it won’t provide as much protein and is needed, and is high in sugars and fat.”

 Does Ice Cream Help Muscle Growth?